The #1 Reason people hesitate to cut the cord is because they think they won’t be able to watch sports without cable or satellite TV.

 To learn more, read “WATCH UFC ONLINE AND OVER-THE-AIR”

 The majority of NASCAR races air on Fox Sports and NBC Sports networks.
-Fox Sports is now available with Sling TV’s Multi-Stream service but NBC Sports requires a cable subscription.
+Fox Sports and NBCSN are now both available in Sling TV’s Blue package that offers 45 channels for $25 a month.

-However, that does not mean you’re completely out of luck.
-With an over-the-air antenna you can pick up the first 16 races of the Sprint Cup, including the Daytona 500; and you can get the final 7 on NBC.
+With an over-the-air antenna you can also pick up the first 16 races of the Sprint Cup on FOX, including the Daytona 500; and you can get the final 7 on NBC.

 To learn more, read “CAN I WATCH NASCAR ONLINE?“